microsoftgraph/msgraph-sdk-powershell/src/Teams/beta/docs/New-MgBetaGroupTeamTag.md

 `BODYPARAMETER <IMicrosoftGraphTeamworkTag>`: teamworkTag
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[Description <String>]`: Tag description as it will appear to the user in Microsoft Teams.
+  - `[Description <String>]`: Tag description as it appears to the user in Microsoft Teams.
 A teamworkTag can't have more than 200 teamworkTagMembers.
-  - `[DisplayName <String>]`: Tag name as it will appear to the user in Microsoft Teams.
+  - `[DisplayName <String>]`: Tag name as it appears to the user in Microsoft Teams.
   - `[MemberCount <Int32?>]`: The number of users assigned to the tag.
   - `[Members <IMicrosoftGraphTeamworkTagMember[]>]`: Users assigned to the tag.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.